SQream/sqream_docs/data_ingestion/ingesting_data.rst

 Type Support and Behavior Notes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You must load ORC files through foreign table.
+You must load ORC files through a foreign table.
 Note that the destination table structure must be identical to the number of columns between the source files.

 For more information, see :ref:`foreign_tables`.